WinawerLab/MRI_tools/retinotopy/README.md

 clever and so you may run use up all your memory or cores, in which case it might throw an error.

+NOTE: I use a bit of a hack to pre-process each run separately (to make it more efficient when parallelizing jobs), so if you're not running multiple jobs in parallel, this thing might take longer than you'd expect.

 ### On the cluster

 If you wish to run this on the `prince` cluster, clone and setup the